 How to set up and use Handoff

-As long as you're signed into the same Apple ID (iCloud account) on all your devices, and within Bluetooth LE range, it's easy to do!
+As long as you're signed in to the same iCloud account on all your devices, have Wi-Fi turned on, and are within Bluetooth LE range, it's easy to do!

 How to set up and use AirDrop

 How to set up and use Instant Hotspot

 Unlike a Personal Hotspot, which can be used to connect any device owned by anyone, Instant Hotspot doesn't require a password.
 Instead, it uses your Apple ID for authentication, Bluetooth LE for rapid connection, and Wi-Fi for data transfer.
 That makes it faster and more convenient but limits it to just your devices.

 As long as your iPhone or Cellular iPad has an active carrier plan that allows for Personal Hotspot usage, each device you're trying to connect is signed in to iCloud with the same Apple ID, has Bluetooth and Wi-Fi turned on, you should see your Instant Hotspot as an option in the Wi-Fi menu of the device you're trying to get online.
 Select it, and you should be allowed to connect sans password.

 With Apple's Sidecar feature, you can utilize your iPad as a second display for your Mac.
 As well as gaining some valuable additional screen real estate for all of your windows, it also opens up the opportunity to use your Apple Pencil for sketching and marking up documents.
 You can get started with Sidecar from the Control Center menu on your Mac and choose whether you want to use your iPad as an additional display or use it to mirror your Mac's screen.